 Methods: This descriptive correlational study involved 200 married women aged 18-49 who visited health centers in Mashhad, Iran.
 Data were collected using a demographic questionnaire, the Sexual Dysfunctional Beliefs Questionnaire for Women (SDBQ), and the Sexual Quality of Life-Female (SQOL-F) questionnaire.
-A multi-stage cluster sampling method was employed, which included listing the five health districts of Mashhad and selecting 10 centers (two from each district) based on proportional sampling.
+A multi-stage cluster sampling was employed, which included listing the five health districts of Mashhad and selecting 10 centers (two from each district) based on proportional sampling.
 One working day per month was randomly assigned to each center for participant selection.
-Data were analyzed using SPSS version 25 statistical software and the Pearson tests.
-Results: The average age of married women was 34.3±6.4 years.
-The total score of dysfunctional sexual beliefs in women was 84.5±13.5, and the total score of sexual quality of life in the studied women was 65.0±5.8.
+Data were analysed using SPSS version 25 statistical software and the Pearson correlation test.

+Results: The average age of married women was 34.3 ± 6.4 years.
+The total score of dysfunctional sexual beliefs was 84.5 ± 13.5 , and the total score of sexual quality of life was 65.0 ± 5.8 .
 The Pearson correlation coefficient between dysfunctional sexual beliefs and sexual quality of life in the studied women was negative and significant (P<0.001, r=-0.248).

-Conclusion: Dysfunctional sexual beliefs significantly negatively impact the sexual quality of life in married women.
+Conclusion: Dysfunctional sexual beliefs negatively impact the sexual quality of life in married women.
 The counseling approach for women with low sexual quality in identifying and correcting dysfunctional sexual beliefs is recommended.

-Please cite this paper as:
+▶ Please cite this paper as:

 Moradi M, Mahmadzadeh Moghodam M, Niazi A, Ramezani MA, Shakeri MT.
 The Relationship between Dysfunctional Sexual Beliefs and Sexual Quality of Life in Married Women.
 Journal of Midwifery and Reproductive Health.
 2025; 13(2): 4749-4756.
-DOI: 10.22038/JMRH.2025.67675.1982 sexual experiences, with a low sexual quality of life often indicating broader health and quality of life issues within society (2).
+DOI: 10.22038/JMRH.2025.67675.1982 life often indicating broader health and quality of life issues within society (2).
 Emotional factors such as shame, guilt, anxiety, hopelessness, or anger related to sexual issues are crucial when evaluating the emotional dimension of sexual quality of life.
-Additionally,
+Additionally, elements like effective communication and intimacy with a partner are linked to the